A Few Best Men (soundtrack): Background and development

 In August 2011, the blog The Randy Report published a notice that Newton-John was producing a dance track with John Farrar and Marius de Vries.
-This confirmed the rumors that she was doing a dance album, which later proved to be the soundtrack of his new film, A Few Best Men.
+This confirmed the rumours that she was doing a dance album, which later proved to be the soundtrack of his new film, A Few Best Men.

 The film's director and soundtrack producer, Stephan Elliott, told that his goal is to bring the famous voice of Newton-John together with sharp edged 21st century music style, creating a winning mix.
 His long-time collaborator, the music composer Guy Gross, produced the songs performed by The Wedding Band and wrote a new original track, "Wankered".
 Newton-John songs are produced by several well-known remixers.
 Elliott also co-produced every track of the album.
 About the first single, Newton-John comments: "For 'Mickey', my sister Rona and I sang the chorus together and, I never realized how cheeky the words were until I read them!
 My vocal coach, Steve Real, kept my voice alive that day and also added his beautiful voice to the background vocals.
 The genius remixers worked magic!"

 The only Newton-John soundtrack track to actually appear in the film is "Weightless", which is featured in the closing credits.
 All other songs featured are performed by "The Wedding Band", which includes its soundtrack songs, all the covers performed by Newton-John on the soundtrack album and the unreleased songs "The Ballroom Blitz", "Skippy", "Howzat!", "Falling in Love Again", "Rock and Roll (Part I & II)", "Freeze Frame", "I'm Walking", "The Chicken Dance", "The Twist", "Y.M.C.A." and "Some Girls".
 The score was composed by Gross and also was not fully commercially released but received an indication for the AACTA Award for Best Original Music Score in 2013.